StackOps/python-automationclient/_sources/Zone.txt

 What is a Role?
 ---------------

-To know what a is role, you first need to know what is a component.
+To know what a role is, you first need to know what is a component.
 A `component <http://stackops.github.io/python-automationclient/Component.html#what-is-a-component>`_ is a configured entity of the zone that defines its behaviour.
 It have a set of services that actually are actions over the component (stop, power on, install, reconfigure... etc).

 **Roles** are created when user creates the zone.
 They are a set of components.
 A role might or might not be associated to a node.